 Take this opportunity to reevaluate the value proposition of your physical events: exactly what was in it for all of your stakeholders?
 Be honest, be bold and be brave.
 De-construct your physical event and get to the heart of the value for those involved.

 2. Do not try to replicate your physical event in the digital space, but look to replicate the value or even better INCREASE the value

 We shouldn’t be trying to replicate physical events online.
 Those event organisers or organisations who take this approach will create poor experiences and poor value propositions for their stakeholders.

 3. Design for digital

 Spend time designing your event.
 Get to know the digital world and immerse yourself in that world.

 Consider the opportunities and challenges of running an online event.

-When we run physical or online events we have to focus on the experience we want to create and the value we want to deliver.
+When we run physical or virtual events we have to focus on the experience we want to create and the value we want to deliver.

 Once we design our events to deliver maximum value and the best possible experience we will create better events.
-Be those physical or online events.
+Be those physical, virtual or hybrid events.